Senou Coulibaly

-Senou Coulibaly (born 4 September 1994) is a professional footballer who plays as a defender for Omonia.
+Senou Coulibaly (born 4 September 1994) is a professional footballer who plays as a centre-back for Omonia.
 Born in France, he plays for the Mali national team.

-Career
+Club career

-Coulibaly is a youth product of Cergy Pontoise FC, and joined FC Mantes in 2017.
+Coulibaly is a youth product of Cergy Pontoise FC, and joined FC Mantois in 2017.

-On 13 June 2018, Coulibaly joined Ligue 1 side Dijon FCO from Mantes in the fourth division of France.
-He made his professional debut for Dijon in a 2–1 Ligue 1 win over Montpellier HSC on 11 August 2018, wherein he scored the game-winning goal in extra-time.
+On 13 June 2018, Coulibaly joined Ligue 1 side Dijon from Mantes in the fourth division of France.
+He made his professional debut for Dijon in a 2–1 Ligue 1 win over Montpellier on 11 August 2018, wherein he scored the game-winning goal in extra-time.

 International career

 Born in France, Coulibaly is Malian by descent.
 He debuted with the Mali national team in a friendly 1–1 tie with DR Congo on 11 June 2021.